G-Core/product-documentation/documentation/cdn/clear-cdn-resource-cache-by-url-pattern-or-all.md

    --2--Purge all: "purge-all"
    --2--Purge by pattern: "purge-by-pattern" --1--Configure via API: "configure-purge-via-api"
+pageTitle: Understanding of the Purge option for cache clearance | Gcore
+pageDescription: A guide on how to clear the cache in one of three ways—for the whole CDN resource, by pattern, or by URL.
 ---
 # Clear CDN resource cache by URL, pattern or all